 If the cancer cannot be removed, other types of surgery may be done to relieve symptoms.
-A small tube may be placed inside of a cancerous bile duct to allow bile to flow through it.
+A small tube or stent may be placed inside of a blocked bile duct to allow bile to flow through it.

 Radiation therapy is used to kill cancer cells and shrink tumors.
 Different forms include:

 Radiation may be done along with surgery.
 It may also be the main treatment if cancer cannot be removed.

 Chemotherapy is the use of drugs to kill cancer cells.
 This treatment may be used before or after surgery.
 If the tumor cannot be removed, chemotherapy may be given, either alone or in combination with radiation therapy.

 Bile duct cancer.
 American Cancer Society website.
 Available at: https://www.cancer.org/cancer/bile-duct-cancer.html.
 Accessed January 8, 2018.

 Bile duct cancer (cholangiocarcinoma).
 Cancer.Net—American Society of Clinical Oncology website.
 Available at: https://www.cancer.net/cancer-types/bile-duct-cancer-cholangiocarcinoma.
 Updated February 2012.
 Accessed January 8, 2018.

 Bile duct cancer (cholangiocarcinoma).
 Johns Hopkins Medicine website.
 Available at: https://www.hopkinsmedicine.org/liver_tumor_center/conditions/bile_duct_cancer.html.
 Accessed January 8, 2018.